DIVYANSHKATHURIA/ChatX/README.md

 # ChatX

 ChatX is a real-time chat application that enables seamless communication between users.
 The project is composed of a backend server running on **port 5000**, a frontend client running on **port 3000**, and a locally hosted **MongoDB** instance on **port 27017**.
-Additionally, ChatX integrates with the Groq API—make sure to replace the placeholder with your own Groq API key in the frontend.
+Additionally, ChatX integrates with the Groq API—make sure to replace the placeholder with your own Groq API key in the frontent.

+## Future Deployment
+Currently, ChatX is being developed locally.
+Deployment is planned for the future after completing some improvements and fixes.

 [ChatX Interface](https://github.com/user-attachments/assets/572a2dea-5661-47ff-933e-e2d7adc28c0a)